CraftAcademyLabs/ca_course/week7/cooper_client_react/04_saving_data.md

   />
 ```

-If you run the feature test now, you will get an error that says "Text not found "Your entry was saved".
+If you run the feature test now, you will get an error that says `"Text not found "Your entry was saved"`.
 That's not weird, we haven't rendered the message we get from the backend anywhere.
 If you take a look at logs for the backend, you will see that the performance data is being saved correctly.
+You can see the logs in the terminal where you started up the rails server.

 We need to add and modify some of our code to get it to go green.

 First we need to modify the if statement in `DisplayCooperResult` component: